 Right-Click Windows Update from the list and click Properties

 In the General tab, make sure that Startup type is set to Automatic.
 Then, click OK to continue

 Now, Right-Click Windows Update and click Start to run the Windows update service

 You can check if it is Running by looking at the Windows Update service as shown below.
 This means that Windows should be able to download and install Windows updates now.

 Now, try checking for Windows Updates again.
 You can do this by pressing the Windows Key and typing check for updates.
 Click Check for updates from the search results

 Windows should start looking for updates.
 This can take a few minutes.
 After that, it should start downloading updates automatically.

-If the updates still don’t install, then you might have set your internet connection as a metered connection.
+If the updates still won’t install, then you might have set your internet connection as a metered connection.
 You will need to turn that option off and try again.
-You can lean how to turn that option on and off by clicking here.
+You can learn how to turn that option on and off by clicking here.

 I Hope You Liked This Blog Article!
 If You Need Additional Support on This Issue Then Please Don’t Hesitate To Contact Me On Facebook.

 I always recommend to my readers to regularly use a trusted registry cleaner and optimizer such as WinThruster or CCleaner.
 Many problems that you encounter can be attributed to a corrupt and bloated registry.